Narration Change Class 9 Examples and Exercises

 He said,“I must eat rice” He said that he must eat rice.

-Examples of Narration Change of Changes of Pronouns
+Examples of Narration Change for Changes of Pronouns

 Study the following Examples of change of Pronouns in the sentences from Direct to Indirect Speech.